Editorial by Industrial Quick Search

 Hastelloy

 • Hastelloy C-4 contains 14.5-17.5% chromium, 0-2% cobalt, 14-17% molybdenum, 0-3% iron, 0-1% manganese, and the remaining balance is nickel content.
-This alloy is mainly used in environments with inorganic acids.
-Inorganic acids are acids such as sulfuric acid and hydrochloric acid.
+This alloy is mainly used in environments with inorganic acids such as sulfuric and hydrochloric acids, ideal for reactors and acid storage.

 • Hastelloy C-2000 contains 23% chromium, 2% cobalt, 3% iron, 16% molybdenum, and the remaining balance is nickel content.
-This alloy is mainly used in environments that contain aggressive oxidants.
+This alloy is designed for environments that contain aggressive oxidants, such as those found in pharmaceuticals and food processing industries.

 Inconel Alloy